Rogers man admits to helping dispose of body, sentenced to 12 years in prison

 Green was speaking with Rodriguez-Martinez about his constitutional rights when he interrupted her to say he's guilty of the charges.

-The battery charge stems from an incident Rodriguez-Martinez had with a deputy in the Benton County Jail.
+The battery charge stems from an encounter Rodriguez-Martinez had with a deputy in the Benton County jail.

 Some of Gonzalez's family members were present in court.
 Rodriguez-Martinez appeared by video from the jail.

-Thomas Gean, deputy prosecutor, read victim impact statements on behalf of two family members and Gonzalez's girlfriend.
+Thomas Gean, deputy prosecutor, read a victim impact statement on behalf of two family members and Gonzalez's girlfriend.

-"Kevin was ripped from our lives," Gean read.
-"He didn't deserve this nor would anyone on this planet.
-Kevin was loved."

-Maria Saravia, Gonzalez's mother, said the day her son went missing was the most painful day of her life.
+Maria Saravia, Gonzalez's mother, said the day her son disappeared was the most painful day of her life.
 She said in her statement her son should still be here with his family.

 "The pain and suffering will never leave me, and I will forever live in this nightmare," Gean read from Saravia's statement.
 "I now live everyday asking God to give me the strength to learn to live with this pain."